 Small Asset-Based Line: This asset-based revolving line of credit of as much as $200,000.
 This line works like a standard asset-based line except that a few of the stricter servicing requirements are foregone, if the business can consistently show repayment capability from cash flow for the sum total.

-Private investors and alternative lenders also grant credit lines.
+Private investors and alternative lenders also will grant a business credit line.
 These are a lot easier to qualify for than conventional SBA loans.
 They also call for much less documentation for approval.
 These alternative SBA credit lines frequently require good personal credit for approval.

 Unlike with SBA, many of them don’t require good bank or business credit approval.
 Most of these types of programs call for two years’ of tax returns.
 Tax returns need to show a profit.
 Rates can vary from 7% or greater and loan amounts range from $25,000 into the millions.

-Loan amounts are often about $20,000.
+Loan amounts can be about $20,000.
 Lenders commonly will pull your business credit, so you should have some credit already established and in some cases lenders will want to see tax returns.
 Rates differ based upon risk for this program, and there typically aren’t a lot of funding sources who offer it.

-Credit cards commonly offer 0% intro rates for up to two years– very useful for startups especially.
+Credit cards commonly offer 0% intro rates for up to two years.
+This is very useful for startups especially.
 Credit lines allow you to take out more cash at a much cheaper rate than do cards.
 These are the principal two differences that will affect you between credit cards and credit line.
 Investopedia even says that, “lines of credit are potentially useful hybrids of credit cards.”

 Both cards and lines are revolving credit.
-Credit lines are harder to get approved for as card approvals are commonly very quick, many times automated, while line require an in-depth underwriting review.
+A business credit line is harder to get approval for as card approvals are commonly very quick, many times automated.
+But a business credit line will require an in-depth underwriting review.
 Lines usually offer lower rates, per Bankrate card rates average 13% while lines average 4%.

 Most credit card companies feature business credit cards including Capital One, Chase, and American Express.
 These have rates similar to consumer rates and limits are also similar.
 Some report to the consumer reporting agencies, some report to the business bureaus.
 Approval requirements resemble consumer credit card accounts.

-With unsecured business financing, you work with a lender who concentrates on securing business credit cards.
+With our Credit Line Hybrid, you work with a lender who concentrates on securing business credit cards.
 This is a very uncommon, hardly any know about program which few lending sources offer.
-They can frequently get you three to five times the approvals that you can get on your own.
+They can frequently get you more approvals than you can get on your own.
 This is due to the fact that they are familiar with the sources to apply for, the order to apply, and can time their applications so the card issuers won’t reject you for the other card inquiries.
-Individual approvals normally range from $2,000 – 50,000.

-With all previous cards mentioned, you should have good consumer credit in order to get approved but what if your personal credit isn’t good, and you don’t have a guarantor?
+With all previous cards, you should have good consumer credit in order to get approval.
+But what if your personal credit isn’t good, and you don’t have a guarantor?
 This is the time when building corporate credit makes a lot of sense even if you have good personal credit, developing your business credit helps you get even more money, and in the absence of a personal guarantee.